 Before you go, practice with your dog in advance.
 A well-trained dog is more popular with guests.
 However, a busy retail environment may not be suitable for all dogs.
 For instance, a lively child or loud noises can frighten or intimidate your dog.
 Make sure your dog can handle an accident or feel comfortable in the crowd.
 It is recommended to train it to be well-socialised before you venture out.
 It is not a good idea to bring anxious pets to public places, leaving them at home could be a better option.

-It is best to contact the store before you go shopping.
+It is best to contact the store before you go shopping, even the one with dog-friendly policies, because it will leave it up to the store managers to decide whether to let our furry friends into the location they take in charge of.
 If it does not allow pets (not service dogs) inside, you can find other dog-friendly stores.
 Walmart is not the only place to shop, there are other places where your furry friends are welcome.
 There are also a number of pet-friendly stores in your area, such as Lowe’s and Petsmart.